 Electrical Apprenticeship Programs: Options and Requirements

 Electrical apprenticeship programs are available through electrical contracting companies and associations.
-Electrical apprenticeship programs pay students to learn the skills and techniques required to become a licensed electrician.
+These programs pay students to learn the skills and techniques required to become a licensed electrician.
 To learn more about the requirements and options available in electrical apprenticeship programs, read on.

 Electrical apprenticeships are most commonly sponsored by electrical contracting companies, local International Brotherhood of Electrical Workers (IBEW) unions and local chapters of the Independent Electrical Contractors (IEC), the National Electrical Contractors Association (NECA) and the Associated Builders and Contractors (ABC).
-Apprenticeship programs can also be found at technical and community colleges, usually as an associate's degree or a certificate.
+Apprenticeship programs can also be found at technical and community colleges, usually resulting in an associate's degree or a certificate.
 Students can enroll in a general electrician apprenticeship program or one that focuses on a specific area of electrical work, such as an industrial electrician apprenticeship program.
 Industrial electrician apprentices are trained to work in commercial and industrial settings performing installations, repairs and inspections.
-Industrial electricians typically work with transformers and lighting, motors and wiring systems, motor controls and generators.
+These apprentices typically work with transformers and lighting, motors and wiring systems, motor controls and generators.

 Additional requirements for apprentices will be outlined by their sponsor.
 For example, some sponsors look at a student's grades, aptitude test scores and prior work experience before admitting them into the program.
 Apprentices might also be required to fill out an application and interview for the program, a process similar to that of being hired for a job.